 - Nutritional yeast

-Spices are really what creates the difference between basic dishes and exotic ethnic cuisines.
+Spices are really what creates the difference between plain, basic dishes and more complex tasting cuisines.
 Not all flavors are for everyone, however, so experiment to see which spices and combinations you like to use the most and which you could do without.
 Here are a few of the more commonly used spices that you may want to have on hand.

 - Chili powder

 - Garam masala (if you like cooking vegetarian Indian food)

 - Red pepper flakes

 Our favorite fresh vegetable to keep on hand is broccoli because it stores well and goes great with tofu in a quick stir fry along with whatever else you happen to have.
 Both onions and garlic can last a month or longer if stored properly.